sdisalvo-crd/your-own-wallet/README.md

 }
 ```

-12. As we mentioned earlier, other keys can be derived from our wallet key.
+8. As we mentioned earlier, other keys can also be derived from our wallet key.
 With the following code we will generate our private key:

 ```
 export const derivePrivateKey = (privateKey: Bip32PrivateKey, index = 0) => {